Skip to main content

 Hotel Zed

 If a hostel environment’s not your style, go budget-friendly at one of Victoria’s many unique hotels.
-We recommend Hotel Zed, a colourful, retro-themed hotel with a waterslide and a great restaurant, The Ruby, on site.
-Best of all: You can choose to borrow a bike to get downtown (about a 15 minute ride) or take a chauffeured ride in Bubba, their classic ’65 VW bus.
+We recommend Hotel Zed, a colourful, retro-themed hotel with a pool, hot tub, sauna, great backyard outdoors space (perfect for morning yoga), a great restaurant on site, and Grandma's Basement - a groovy retro lounge featuring a pool table and TVs.
+Best of all, you can choose to borrow a bike to get downtown (about a 15 minute ride) or even use their roller skates or longboards.

 Eat at the bar or community table